Kim Zolciak’s Husband Kroy Biermann Reacts To Atlanta Falcons’ Super Bowl Appearance

-Kim Zolciak and her family have been living the good life for the past many years, as Kim’s husband Kroy Biermann played for the Atlanta Falcsons.
-However, last year that dream came to an end, as Kroy was released from the team.
-He had been a free agent for a while and the Falcons didn’t want to resign him.
+Kim Zolciak and her family have been living the good life for the past many years, as Kim’s husband, Kroy Biermann, played for the Atlanta Falcsons.
+However, that dream came to an end last year after Kroy was released from the team.
+He had been a free agent for a while, and the Falcons didn’t want to re-sign him.
 While other teams expressed interest in him, including the Buffalo Bills, Biermann ended the year without a contract.
 And for the past year, he hasn’t been playing for the NFL at all.
-So one can imagine it was bittersweet to watch his old team play their way to the Super Bowl yesterday.
+One can imagine it was bittersweet to watch his old team play their way to the Super Bowl.

-According to a new tweet, Kim Zolciak and her husband Kroy are now speaking out after watching the NFL games last night.
+According to a new tweet, Kim Zolciak and her husband, Kroy, are now speaking out after watching the NFL games last night.
 As it turns out, both Kim and Kroy were excited to see the Falcons play well and make it to the Super Bowl.
-Of course, Kim Zolciak’s husband played for the Falcons for eight years and he was released the year before they went to the Super Bowl.
-That has to be painful for him.
-And yet, he was super happy about his former team making it so far.
+Of course, Kim Zolciak’s husband played for the Falcons for eight years and was released the year before they went to the Super Bowl.
+That has to be painful for him, and yet he was super happy about his former team making it so far.

 Kim Zolciak Looks Like a Different Person in Dance Recital Throwback (PHOTO) – https://t.co/d3zACumHhA pic.twitter.com/KzpOEhwF2K